Statements and policies that set out our positions, procedures and actions.

 We are committed to the principle of open casting, meaning that all directors will cast with an open mind, without prejudice and with maximum flexibility around personal characteristics.
 We acknowledge that the predominantly white makeup of theatre in the UK means that we must pay particular attention to this within our EDI action plan and Casting and Audition policy.
 As a general principle we will start from a position of race/ethnicity neutral casting for all productions.
 Where race/ethnicity or other personal characteristics are central to the story, we will make this clear in audition notices and make according consideration.

 We are committed to artistic programming of the highest quality, diversity and innovation.
 We need to ensure that the stories which we represent through our productions are as diverse and inclusive as they can be in relation to our local community and city.
 We will strive to improve the reach of our plays through careful and targeted selection, so that they directly speak to the widest possible proportion of audiences.
-We will specifically commit to positive targets around the representation within our artistic programmes of women writers and writers who are black or persons of colour, while also looking continually to ensure that other minority interests are adequately represented.
+We will specifically commit to positive targets around the representation within our artistic programmes of women writers and writers who are of African or Caribbean heritage and of South Asian, East Asian and South East Asian heritage, while also looking continually to ensure that the widest range of interests aned experiuences are adequately represented.

 Audience and public engagement